-We talk about US taxes a lot here, but did you know reporting your foreign assets to the US government is just as important?
-The FATCA, or Foreign Account Tax Compliance Act, is what gives Americans and Green card holders living abroad the responsibility to report their foreign assets.
-It’s a prominent law that you need to be aware, so we’ll break it all down for you.
+Did you know reporting your foreign assets to the US government is just as important as filing your US tax return?
+FATCA, or Foreign Account Tax Compliance Act, gives foreign institutions and Americans expats living abroad the responsibility to report bank details and assets.
+FATCA is a law that you’ll need to know.
+To help, we’re breaking it all down for you.

-The Foreign Account Tax Compliance Act, or FATCA, was founded and authorized by the US Treasury Department.
-It is also known as the Financial Crimes Enforcement Network (FinCen).
-It is a law from the US government made to track potential illegal tax activity and monitor American taxpayers and business folks who are earning income abroad.
-This is through tracking income or investments deposited into foreign bank accounts.
+The Foreign Account Tax Compliance Act – or FATCA – was founded and authorized by the US Treasury Department in 2014.
+It tracks potential illegal tax activity and monitors American taxpayers who earn income abroad.
+The government tracks through income and investments deposited into foreign bank accounts.

-Additionally, through FATCA, the US government has the power to withhold payments in being deposited into certain foreign financial institutions or other entities.
+Additionally, through FATCA, the US government has the power to withhold payments from being deposited into certain foreign financial accounts or other entities.

 Here is a list of who must be tax compliant with FATCA every tax season: